Register to get access to free programming courses with interactive exercises

 </html>

 During product development, a situation may arise where you need to check if a statement is false, not true.
-This can be a user check to see if they are an administrator when logging into the management page.
-In this case, you need to check whether the user is an administrator or not.
-If the user doesn't have the necessary rights, then you should show them an error message.
-This problem can be solved with a negative condition:
+It can be a user check to see if they are an administrator when logging into the management page.
+In this case, you check whether the user is an administrator.
+If the user does not have the necessary rights, you should show them an error message.

 - const isAdmin = false;